cdon-dev/CMP.ServiceFabricReceivers/README.md

 Both use EventProcessor libraries, stateful uses the Service fabric vesion (in preview) and the stateful uses the EventProcessor package.

-Se approch and signature is the same in both cases, it only differs in servicetype, configuration and the option type.
+The approch and signature is the same in both cases, it only differs in servicetype, configuration and the option type.

 ### Sample